Click here for a printable version of "Hansen 2021 Rules"

 - The successful Selectors will also be referred to as the team General Manager or

-- Once the draft is completed, the GM will select a Coach within a reasonable amount of time.
+- Before the draft is completed, the GM will select a Coach who will be rated.

 - The GM will remain in charge of all aspects of the team from the draft to the end of the playoffs.